 --WR Chad Ochocinco was a healthy scratchg for the AFC title game against the Ravens.
 Ochocinco reportedly returned to the Patriots on Sunday after flying to Florida to attend the funeral of his father earlier in the week.

 --OT Sebastian Vollmer was inactive for the seventh straight game with back and foot injuries.
 Vollmer was inactive for 10 of the 16 regular-season games and both playoff contests.

---CB Kyle Arrington left the first half of Sunday's game against the Ravens with an eye injury, but returned in
+--CB Kyle Arrington left the first half of Sunday's game against the Ravens with an eye injury, but returned in the second half.

 --TE Rob Gronkowski limped off with an ankle injury against the Ravens, but returned later in the game to help New England to victory.
 The All Pro did leave Gillette Stadium in a walking boot.